Reports: Penn State Hiring New President From University Of Louisville

 — rickbozich (@rickbozich) December 9, 2021

-Prior to 2018, Bendapudi served as the provost and executive vice chancellor at the University of Kansas, where she had previously served as dean of the University of Kansas School of Business.MORE NEWS: Pittsburgh Weather: Conditions Point To 2021 Not Being A White Christmas
+Prior to 2018, Bendapudi served as the provost and executive vice chancellor at the University of Kansas, where she had earned her PhD., and had previously served as dean of the business school there.MORE NEWS: Pitt Police Investigates After Threat Made On Social Media

 Current PSU President Eric Barron is scheduled to retire at the end of the current academic year.